HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-03-01-wallets-advanced.md

 In case this is completely new to you, please take a look at the Beginner or Advanced level articles on wallets.
 You can do so by simply adjusting the level in the top left corner of the sidebar (or within the menu if you are on mobile).

 In this article, we want to introduced some of the more advanced technical concepts that are applied in modern wallets.
 First we will show you how your mnemonic phrase is generated and how it is related to your actual private key.
 Depending on the wallet implementation, the process for generating your address from a private key looks slightly different.
-Next, we look at multi signature schemes, where more than one digital signature is required to access funds.
+We also look at multi signature schemes, where more than one private key and digital signature is required to spend money.
-Lastly, we will look at *simple payment verification* (SPV) as it is used for most wallets running on mobile and desktop.

 ### Generating Entropy